department-of-veterans-affairs/vets-website/_disability/5-special-claims-convalescence.md

 #### Available benefits

--	Temporary increase in compensation benefits
+-	Temporary increase in compensation
--	Health care benefits
+-	Health care
 -	Temporary 100% disability rating

 #### How it works